Waris Gill

 - CV

-Hi, I’m Waris Gill, a 5th-year PhD candidate in Computer Science at Virginia Tech.
-I’m currently working as an Applied Scientist (intern) at Microsoft, focusing on enhancing the safety and defense of Microsoft’s Generative AI systems (e.g., Azure OpenAI).
+Hi, I’m Waris Gill, a Senior Applied Scientist at Microsoft working on safety and security for generative AI systems (e.g., Azure OpenAI).

 news